zetxqx/gateway-api-inference-extension/site-src/guides/index.md

 === "GPU-Based Model Server"

       For this setup, you will need 3 GPUs to run the sample model server.
 Adjust the number of replicas in `./config/manifests/vllm/gpu-deployment.yaml` as needed.
-      Create a Hugging Face secret to download the model [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf).
+      Create a Hugging Face secret to download the model [meta-llama/Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
 Ensure that the token grants access to this model.

       Deploy a sample vLLM deployment with the proper protocol to work with the LLM Instance Gateway.
       ```bash
-      kubectl create secret generic hf-token --from-literal=token=$HF_TOKEN # Your Hugging Face Token with access to Llama2
+      kubectl create secret generic hf-token --from-literal=token=$HF_TOKEN # Your Hugging Face Token with access to the set of Llama models
       kubectl apply -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/vllm/gpu-deployment.yaml
       ```